Pokémon: FireRed Version

 - Trainers and gym leaders were often given original names.

-If the game freezes at any point, please let the author know.
+If the game freezes at any point, glitches, or you spot any out of place or English text, please let the author know.

 IMPORTANT NOTE: The patch only works for Pokémon FireRed 1.0, not 1.1.